elrnv/geometry-predicates-rs/README.md

 This library provides a Rust solution to efficient exact geometry predicates used widely for computational geometry.

-In addition, the building blocks of these predicats, namely the adaptive precision floating-point arithmetic primitives are also exposed to allow for extensions to other predicates or exact geometric constructions.o
+In addition, the building blocks of these predicates, namely the adaptive precision floating-point arithmetic primitives are also exposed to allow for extensions to other predicates or exact geometric constructions.o